-Counts the number of words, lines and characters in the current buffer.
+Counts and reports on the status bar the number of lines, words, and characters in the current buffer (or in the marked region).

-speller Invokes a spell-checking program, either the default hunspell or GNU spell, or the one defined by --speller or set speller.
+- execute Prompts for a program to execute.
+The program's output will be inserted into the current buffer (or into a new buffer when M-F is toggled). - speller Invokes a spell-checking program, either the default hunspell or GNU spell, or the one defined by --speller or set speller.